 Don’t worry if your aquarium becomes cloudy at first.

-Seeing a noticeably cloudy aquarium at the beginning of its nitrogen cycle is completely normal and it means that different bacteria are establishing their hierarchy.
+Seeing a noticeably cloudy aquarium at the beginning of its nitrogen cycling is completely normal and it means that different bacteria are establishing their hierarchy.

 Visit the link if you’d like to understand the process in depth.
 Understanding aquarium microfauna is, in my opinion, a core component of long-term success in fish keeping.